-Another Horace ode, because I firmly believe there can be no such thing as too much Horace.
-In a temple of Venus the poet dedicates his weapons of love to the goddess: he is done with his campaigns of the heart.
-But the ode ends unexpectedly when Horace has one last request: please punish Chloe for rejecting him.
+In a temple of Venus, Horace dedicates his weapons of love to the goddess: he is done with his campaigns of the heart.
+But the ode ends unexpectedly when the poet has one last request: please punish Chloe for rejecting him.

 I have lived my life, till lately popular with girls, and I have been a soldier not without renown: now these weapons and this lyre that has completed its military service this wall shall keep which guards the left side of sea-born Venus.
 Here, here place the gleaming torches and the crowbars and the bows that threaten barred doors:

 “O goddess, you who dwell in blessed Cyprus and Memphis that is free from Thracian snow, queen touch just once with uplifted lash Chloe the arrogant”.